APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 In this exercise, you will gain hands-on experience in setting up a comprehensive Azure-based environment for embedding creation and document processing.
 The exercise is structured into two main parts:

-- **Configuring Azure Resources:** You will deploy and configure essential Azure services, including Azure OpenAI, Azure AI Search (Formerly known as: Cognitive Search), Document Intelligence (Formerly know as: Form Recognizer), and Translator.
+- **Configuring Azure Resources:** You will deploy and configure essential Azure services, including Azure OpenAI, Azure AI Search (Formerly known as Cognitive Search), Document Intelligence (Formerly known as Form Recognizer), and Translator.
 These resources are critical for the effective generation and management of document embeddings.

 - **Deploying Azure Functions:** You will implement Azure Functions to automate and optimize the document processing pipeline.
 This involves configuring functions to handle document extraction, translation, embedding generation, and query processing.